Acridine: Dyes

 At one time acridine dyes were commercially significant, but they are now uncommon because they are not lightfast.
 Acridine dyes are prepared by condensation of 1,3-diaminobenzene derivatives.
 Illustrative is the reaction of 2,4-diaminotoluene with acetaldehyde:

 Synthesis of C.I.
 Basic Yellow 9, an acridine dye.

 9-Phenylacridine is the parent base of chrysaniline or 3,6-diamino-9-phenylacridine, which is the chief constituent of the dyestuff phosphine (not to be confused with phosphine gas), a byproduct in the manufacture of rosaniline.
 Chrysaniline forms red-coloured salts, which dye silk and wool in a fine yellow; and the solutions of the salts are characterized by their fine yellowish-green fluorescence.
 Chrysaniline was synthesized by O. Fischer and G. Koerner by condensing o-nitrobenzaldehyde with aniline, the resulting o-nitro-p-diaminotriphenylmethane being reduced to the corresponding o-amino compound, which on oxidation yields chrysaniline.

 Benzoflavin, an isomer of chrysaniline, is also a dyestuff, and has been prepared by K. Oehler from m-phenylenediamine and benzaldehyde.
 These substances condense to form tetraaminotriphenylmethane, which, on heating with acids, loses ammonia and yields 3,6-diamino-9,10-dihydrophenylacridine, from which benzoflavin is obtained by oxidation.
 It is a yellow powder, soluble in hot water.

 Molecular biology

 Acridine is known to induce small insertions or deletions in nucleotide sequences, resulting in frameshift mutations.
 This compound was useful to identify the triplet nature of the genetic codes.

 Structure

 As established by X-ray crystallography, acridine has been obtained in eight polymorphs.
 All feature very similar planar molecules with nearly identical bond lengths and bond distances.

-Safety
+Safety and environmental aspects

 Acridine is a skin irritant.
 Its (rats, oral) is 2,000 mg/kg and 500 mg/kg (mice, oral).
+Acridine is readily degraded microbially, one main product being benzoic acid.